ndreasg/aws-identity-round-robin-workshop/docs/delegation/build.md

 5. Now go to the GuardDuty console and select the Settings menu item.
 To verify that you do have administrative capabilities for GuardDuty, scroll down to the field named *Findings export options* and change the *Frequency for updated findings* value to **Update CWE and S3 every 1 hour** and click **Save**.
 You will see a message at the top of your window (you may need to scroll up) saying that the settings have been saved.
 This shows you do have full access to *GuardDuty*.

-6. Go to the Macie console, make sure you are in the the US East (N. Virginia) region, click Settings, scroll down and click the **Suspend Macie** button.
+6. Go to the Macie console, make sure you are in the US East (N. Virginia) region, click Settings, scroll down and click the **Suspend Macie** button.
 Confirm you want to suspend Macie by typing *Suspend* in the text box when prompted.
 Click ok.
 This shows that you have administrative access to Macie.

 7. Navigate to the CloudTrail console.